 In 1925, Wyatt Earp purchased a small cottage in Vidal California.
 It's a small town a few miles West of the Colorado River and the Arizona border.
 It was the only home he and Josie owned together.
 Wyatt worked the "Happy Days" gold mine there.
 The mine was in the Whipple Mountains, a little North of where he bought this home.

-Hart tried to help by submitting it to every publishing house he could think of.
+Wyatt's friend, William Hart tried to help out.
+He submitting it to every publishing house he could think of.
 Rejections continued.
 He even tried the Saturday Evening Post, for a periodical style.
 Nobody wanted it.

 But a few copies were made and purchased.
 The original stayed with Josephine.
 It was placed with the Ford County Historical Society after her death.